 With face-to-face and online versions of the programme, the consortium offers a wider range of learning opportunities to the broad group of professionals who support deafblind people to lead the lives they would wish to lead.

 For more about what we do select the ‘Programme Information‘ tab.
-To submit an application visit the ‘Advanced Applications‘ tab (currently suspended whilst we get our latest cohort up and running, this page will be back on line late October / early November).
+To submit an application visit the ‘Advanced Applications‘ tab (currently suspended whilst we get our latest cohort up and running, this page will be back on line as soon as the next delivery is agreed).

 © Deafblind Studies, Board of Partners